 UC Davis announced today (April 25) it has two new coffee supply contracts that, besides putting new java brands in our cups and mugs, will support our students and academics in a big way.

-Under the eight-year-long agreements, the Davis and Sacramento campuses will buy coffee beans — around 30 tons annually — from Peet’s and Java City.
+Under the eight-year-long agreements, the Davis and Sacramento campuses will buy coffee beans — around 32,000 pounds annually — from Peet’s and Java City.
 In return, the companies will contribute more than $1 million for scholarships and internships, service opportunities at home and abroad, and additional funding for the UC Davis Coffee Center — none of which the university was getting under existing contracts — as well as equipment and service for campus coffee operations.

 The new contracts do not cover the ASUCD Coffee House, which is sticking with its Beantrees deal, but will have the opportunity to make purchases under the campus contracts.